-There are several types of zoning regulations that may affect a property.
+Several types of zoning regulations may affect a property.
 You will need to research all of these regulations to determine what is allowed on your property.

 - Base Zones - All properties within the City of Portland have a base zone.
-There are residential zones, commercial zones, and employment and industrial zones.
+The base zones include residential zones, commercial zones, and employment and industrial zones.

 - Additional use and development regulations- Some uses and development types have additional regulations that apply.
 For example, school uses or parking lots have additional regulations that apply.